Mountain Bike Park

 - 30km of DH Trails

 - 10% Beginner, 40% intermediate, 50% expert

 The past few summers have seen a flurry of improvements to the park as the crew takes things to the next level.
 Trails were refurbished and re-routed.
 A popular and progressive intermediate jump line was added to Mercy Me & the jump line on Hell's Bells completely overhauled, making the jump shapes more modern.
 The Hell's Bells decks now average approximately 30 feet in length.
 The features on Crazy Train also received some tender loving care, opening up multiple line choices.

 With the help of some serious machine muscle we completed Let It Ride, our first top to bottom beginner trail.
 This green run is an excellent introduction into downhill biking.
 Flowy, fun and challenging, the terrain gets progressively harder the further you get along the trail.
 As a beginner you can expect wide switchback turns at the top, some fast open sections, a couple of little spots covered in roots and small rocks and lots of big berms that become more challenging as you approach the end of the trail.

-For this year's BC Canada Cup, July 16 - 19, we teamed up with SE Racing and welcomed the Dunbar Summer Series and Brett Tippie show to Panorama.
-Rave reviews and praise flooded in about the race course, which again this year headed down Insanity.
+We are once again teaming up with SE Racing this July and welcoming the Dunbar Summer Series and The Canadian National DH Championships.
+If you missed all the action from last year rave reviews and praise flooded in about the race course, which headed down Insanity.
 Four new features and a bunch of different line options were opened up with some exciting raw sections making for an action packed race.
-World ranked Specialized rider, Troy Brosnan, took out the Elite Men top spot.
-The trail is now open to the public so come up and check it out.

 Bike Park Stats and Facts